 Now I want to talk about telephoto lenses exclusively for Canon cameras and give all the possible models suitable for photography in this line.
 We’ll also discuss what to look out for when choosing a lens for Canon cameras and learn how and where to compare lenses.

 So, what should you look at first when choosing a lens for photography?

 1. Focal Length

-In the bulk, wildlife photographers operate with focal lengths within 200-600mm (sometimes more).
-If there is not enough focal length, you can use a teleconverter (for the Canon line up there are 1.4x and 2.0x converters (extenders), which increase the focal length by 1.4x and 2x, respectively.
+In bulk, wildlife photographers operate with focal lengths within 200-600mm (sometimes more).
+If there is not enough focal length, you can use a teleconverter (for the Canon line, there are 1.4x and 2.0x converters (extenders), which increase the focal length by 1.4x and 2x, respectively.

-However, do not forget that shooting at large focal lengths is fraught with certain difficulties: the larger the focal length, the less depth of field (the border of the sharply depicted space, at the “far end” it is quite difficult to shoot handheld, especially the dynamics, besides, almost all telephoto lenses at the far end are rather “dark”).
+However, do not forget that shooting at considerable focal lengths is fraught with specific difficulties: the larger the focal length, the less depth of field (the border of the sharply depicted space, at the "far end," it is pretty challenging to shoot handheld, especially the dynamics, besides, almost all telephoto lenses at the far end are rather "dark").